scontain/scone_mesh_tutorial/README.md

 We want to execute this program in a typical environment that is managed by a cloud provider.
 More concretely, we want to run this program as a process running in a container running in a pod, running in a Kubernetes node, running in a VM running on a server running in some data center.
 So there are multiple nested layers that one might need to be aware of.
 These days, we want to outsource the management of these layers to an external provider.

 The cloud provider operates the hardware, the cloud stack, the operating system, and Kubernetes.
-What we need to ensure is that nobody (except our program) can change read our password (we ensure confidentiality) nor can change the user ID (aka )
+What we need to ensure is that nobody (except our program) can change read our password (we ensure confidentiality) nor can change the user ID.

 Neither cloud provider nor system admins will be able to see the parameters or change the program.

 This program could look as follows: